servicemeshbook/byok/README.md

 kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller
 ```
-Helm can be installed without and with security.
+Helm can be installed with and without security.
 If no security is required (like demo/test environment), follow Option - 1 or follow option - 2 to install helm with security.

-### Option - 1 : No security
+### Option - 1 : No security, ideal for running in a sandbox environment.

 Initialize the `helm` and it will install `tiller` server in Kubernetes.